jayree/sfdx-plugin-manifest/README.md

 FLAGS
   -d, --source-dir=<value>...
 Path to the local source files to include in the manifest.
+  -r, --output-dir=<value>        Directory to save the created manifest files.
       --api-version=<value>       Override the api version used for api requests made by this command --destructive-changes-only  Create a destructiveChanges manifest only.
-      --output-dir=<value>        Directory to save the created manifest files.

 GLOBAL FLAGS
   --flags-dir=<value>  Import flag values from a directory.